nikhilgalfade/nikhilgalfade/README.md

 I have completed my B.E degree in Information Technology Engineering from Sipna college of engineering and Technology, Amravati

-- 🌍 I'm based in Pune,Maharashtra.
+- 🌍 I'm based in Pune,Maharashtra

 - ✉️ You can contact me at nikhilgalfade42@gmail.com